+No-tilling soybeans into

-We've been no-tilling soybeans into standing corn stalks since 1997.
-That has reduced our fuel requirements, our machinery requirements, and it's reduced the soil erosion that we've had in the past.
+McNamara combines corn on Oct.
+17, 2021, in Belle Creek Township.
+VIDEO: Discussing soil health standing corn stalks has reduced our fuel requirements, our machinery requirements, and it's reduced soil erosion.
 We've maintained or increased our yields, and it's saved us time - and of course saving time on a farm means that you're saving money.